goodreasonai/abbey/README.md

 For more information, simply look at the file; it's well-commented and not that complicated.
 In some cases, there is basic logic to determine which integrations are used: for example, if AWS credentials are present, s3 is used as the storage option; otherwise, Abbey uses local storage in the `static` folder.

+### Note on Authentication Integrations

+Unlike the other integrations, if you're simply adding an OAuth2 provider, there is in fact no reason to do anything whatsoever on the flask backend.
+The Next.js frontend server handles everything.
+What you need to do is:

+1. Create a provider class in `frontend/src/pages/api/auth/[...auth].js`.
+The simplest example is the GoogleAuth class (extending BaseAuth) which provides three URLs: an OAuth2 auth endpoint; an OAuth2 token endpoint; and an OpenID Connect user info endpoint.
+Since GitHub does not implement standard OpenID connect, it implements the getUserData() function directly.
+2. Conditionally add an instance that provider class to the `authProviders` variable based on the availability of secrets.
+3. Create a frontend login button for that provider in `frontend/src/auth/custom.js`.
+First, that means pushing to `enabledProviders` the code of your new provider conditionally based on whether an environment variable is set to 1 (the environment variable must start with NEXT_PUBLIC so that it's available client-side).
+Second, that means adding an object to the `providers` list specifying your provider code and button value (you can add your provider's logo by following the pattern and adding the logo to `frontend/public/random`).

 ### Note on Search Engine Integrations

 One note on search engines: some class functions for a search engine return custom search objects; the relevant classes are implemented in `web.py`, and you should take a look if you choose to implement a new search engine integration.